-In this article, you will find the best 10 tips to capture great indoor event photos.
+In this article, you will find the best 10 tips to capture great indoor event photos, including action shots.
 Whether if you’re a beginner or a pro, these tips will help you become more creative and increase your awareness to get where you want.
 The goal is to capture better images after each event.
+Specifically, when photographing people at indoor events, focus on composition by using techniques such as the rule of thirds, ensuring good lighting on faces, minimizing distracting backgrounds, and capturing candid moments that show genuine emotions.
+Position your subjects near light sources when possible, and try to frame them naturally with surrounding elements to add context and interest to your shots.

 Understand the Camera Settings for Indoor Event Photography

 The camera settings differ in each situation.
 There is no such thing as setting up your camera and using the same settings on every event.
 That won’t work because each place is different.
-It has different lighting, space, and people.
+To achieve the best results, switching to manual mode is essential as it allows you to adapt to the different lighting, space, and people.

 Before any type of event, you must know what your camera is capable of.
-If you’re not sure how to set up your camera, read the manual, visit your camera’s official website or follow instructions from top photographers who use your camera on YouTube or on online photography websites (or contact me for more info?).
+If you’re not sure what the best way is to set up your camera, read the manual, visit your camera’s official website or follow instructions from top photographers who use your camera on YouTube or on online photography websites (or contact me for more info?).

 Have the right Indoor Photography Equipment

 A photographer needs to have the right camera gear with them.
 If you’re a beginner, you can start by using your camera, an external flash, and at least two lenses.
-As your skills and experience grow, you will have to put money on the side to buy professional photography equipment.
+As your skills and experience grow, you will have to put money on the side to buy professional photography equipment, including a camera with a larger sensor.
 That will include:

 Use the Best Settings for Indoor Photography with Flash

 In the beginning, flash scares everyone.
-Some of you may have heard “never use flash” or “try to shoot in natural light”.
-Those people don’t know how to use flash.
+Some of you may have heard “never use flash” or “try to shoot in natural light.”
+Those people don’t know how to use flash effectively, especially considering the challenges posed by reflective surfaces.
 If you know how to use it and master it, you can come up with the best photos ever taken.

 In the beginning, you can start using TTL mode and gradually learn how to use manual settings.
-TTL mode gives you a lot of flexibility too.
+TTL mode gives you full control and a lot of flexibility too.
 Keep your ISO in higher values (between 800-3200), use White Balance, and the right metering mode.

 Use “center metering mode” when your subject is in the middle between the foreground and the background.
 Alternately, use “spot metering mode” when the subject is closer to the background.
 Also, make sure you use a diffuser to create more ambient light.